CROSS STITCH TECHNIQUE

 Before we dive into the fun part — stitching — let's take a few minutes to prepare our canvas.

-The garment you wish to stitch on and your pattern
+The item you wish to stitch on, plus your chosen cross stitch design.

 Cut the waste canvas according to the design size, allowing 2–3 inches (5–7.5 cm) allowance.